The efficient management of a business firm requires an optimal or best solution out of the available courses of action for a firm.

 It is to state here that economic profits is the difference between total revenue and economic costs.
 Thus,

-Where clip_image004stands for total economic profits, TR for total revenue and TC for total economic costs.
+Where stands for total economic profits, TR for total revenue and TC for total economic costs.
 It is economic profits which firms try to maximise in their decision making about level of output to be produced and price to be charged for its product.
 This is illustrated in Fig.2.1. where TR curve represents total revenue earned from selling varying amounts of output of a product.
 TC curve depicts total economic costs at different levels of output.
 It will be seen from the upper part of Fig.2.1 at OM level of output, total revenue equals total economic costs and therefore at this level of output the firm is just breaking even.

 Therefore, point B at which TR curve cuts TC curve is called break-even point.
 Beyond this break-even level of output positive profits start accruing to the firm as it expands its level of output.
 Profits go on increasing till output level OQ is reached.
 It will be seen from the upper part of Figure 2.1 that at output OQ, the difference between total revenue and total cost is maximum, that is, JH is the largest distance between the TR and TC curves.